Vinigperuzzi/Rebase_labs_12/README.md

 ### HTML for asynchronous queue

-The project has one container so run redis, that enqueue the jobs, and another to run sidekiq to execute those jobs in background.
+The project has one container to run redis, that enqueue the jobs, and another to run sidekiq to execute those jobs in background.
 The sidekiq already came with an route to show the queues, jobs and processes.
-With all container running, all you must do is access the route for itc in localhost:3000/sidekiq
+With all container running, all you must do is access the route for it in localhost:3000/sidekiq

 Note: if the page asks for user and password, is: admin senha123.